avinaxhroy/Vanderwaals/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the **GNU General Public License v3.0**.
+By contributing, you agree that your contributions will be licensed under:

+- **AGPL-3.0** (GNU Affero General Public License v3.0) for open-source use
+- Available for **commercial licensing** as per the dual licensing model

+See the [CLA.md](CLA.md) for complete details on the rights you grant and retain.

+## Questions About Contributing?

+- **General questions**: Open an issue with the tag `question`
+- **CLA questions**: Open an issue with the tag `cla-question`
+- **Trademark questions**: Open an issue with the tag `trademark-question`
+- **Commercial licensing**: Open an issue with the tag `commercial-license`

+We appreciate your contributions and look forward to building Vanderwaals together! 🚀